Advanced Treatment for Ankle Fractures from a Board-certified Specialist

 Since we use minimally invasive techniques whenever possible, most of our patients enjoy a shortened recovery time and are ready to begin routine activities faster than ever before.

-Because Dr. Balloch is one of the most extensively trained foot and ankle specialists in the area, she is able to perform the entire scope of your procedure without referring your treatment to an outside specialist.
-In this way, she is able to personalize your treatment, giving you the care and attention you need and deserve.
+Because Drs.
+Balloch and Butto are two of the most extensively trained foot and ankle specialists in the area, they are able to perform the entire scope of your procedure without referring your treatment to an outside specialist.
+In this way, they are able to personalize your treatment, giving you the care and attention you need and deserve.
 Dr. Balloch completed a trauma-based foot and ankle residency at University Hospital-UMDNJ and is highly trained in the management of ankle fractures.
 She only uses high-quality materials and up-to-date technology to give you successful, long-lasting results.

 Visit Our Office for an Evaluation